Key information

 - Develop your knowledge of fundamental topics such as mathematical models, statistical theory and methods, operational research and quantitative supply chain management.

-- Choose specialist modules that match your interests and career ambitions, such as mathematics for finance, astrophysics, cosmology, financial derivative pricing and decision modelling.
+- Choose specialist modules that match your interests and career ambitions including mathematics for finance, astrophysics, cosmology, financial derivative pricing and decision modelling.

-- Learn to use industry-standard mathematical, statistical and operational research software.
+- Learn to use industry-standard mathematical, statistical and operational research software including SPSS, Python and MiniTab

 - Apply your skills on optional work placements in the community, such as assisting math teachers in local schools.